Dark Night of the Soul

 At the best of times, it’s not easy to talk of suffering.
 But it would seem that more people are going through inner spiritual catharsis.
-This article was primarily written in 2008, for those who know something of the dark night.
-It was following my own experience through the dark night, some 3+ years ago at the time of writing this post.
+This article was primarily written in 2008, it was written just after my own experience through the dark night, some 3+ years ago at the time of writing this post.
 This article has now (whilst I needed to fix some page issues) been updated further in 2020, as understanding has ‘deepened.’

 The term ‘dark night of the soul’ was coined by a Carmelite Monk in the 16th Century, St John of the Cross, who used it as the title of a poem and thesis that he wrote.
 The text tells of the saint’s mystical development and the stages he is subjected to on his challenging journey towards union with God.

-Until then, the road seems full of sharp stones.
+Until surrender, the road seems full of sharp stones.
 But, the most important thing to understand at this time is that there is a deeper, spiritual meaning to this situation.
 There is a hidden purpose to it.
 A process is at play, and we must trust this process, if we wish to go beyond the darkness.
 Through this very darkness the Divine is touching and purifying us.
 This is not at first apparent, because that is the design.
 We must first experience that which is not Truth, so that when Truth does shine its torch on us, we thankfully recognize It and take the offering of transformation.
 How could we fully appreciate joy if we did not know what sadness was?
 How could we know strength, if we did not know weakness?
-How could we know freedom and love, if we did not know what it is to feel trapped and embarrassment?
-How could you enjoy are really good stretch if your body didn’t know what tension was?
-The negative counterpart, when experienced, leads to exquisite empowerment and inner knowledge.
+How could we know freedom and love, if we did not know what it is to feel a victim and worthless?
+The negative counterpart, when experienced and transmuted, leads to exquisite higher energies and real knowledge.

 But it is the nature of human beings that it is often at the last hour, when things have reached an extreme point, that we summon the strength and endurance to learn this lesson.
-Hence it is no surprise that for some people the dark night of the soul occurs, since with feelings at an extreme, they cannot run away now.
+Hence it is no surprise that for some people the dark night of the soul does occur, since with feelings at an extreme, they cannot run away now.
 Would we have listened when the going was good?
 We haven’t listened so far!
 Thus with the depths of pain that the dark night brings, it becomes much more difficult to escape and make it fine again.
 And this is the very nature and purpose of this experience.
-It forces the individual and precipitates a more honest look at their life and at themselves.
-During this night raw honesty arises of its own accord.
-Were it our choice we would surely hide, as has been our want.
+It forces the individual to take and precipitates a more honest look at their life and at themselves.

 Ego makes an empty shell out of a person.
 It offers no real substance, and causes one to live a second-hand life lived from second-hand opinions, these forming a wall around the person ensuring the inner experience of separation remains in place at all times, no matter how much we may outwardly laugh.

 The dark night provides an intense period of growth which would otherwise take much longer.
-Human beings are prone to wanting an easy ride, and whilst a life lived from an ego-based mind is in fact a life of suffering, it is nonetheless easy because it is what we know.
+Human beings are prone to wanting an easy ride, and whilst a life lived from an ego-based mind is in fact a life of suffering, it is nonetheless easy because it is what we know in our ignorance.
 It is much easier to be unhappy than it is to be happy, for in creating happiness for yourself and others, you must traverse your unhappiness.

 In all reasonableness, we could not have expected it to be easy now could we, given our ways?!

 The dark night is the wake-up call we sent to ourselves to remind us of our true purpose on Earth.
 I believe all who awaken to the truth of their own Being must experience their own dark night at the dawn of their awakening.
 This is because much has to be shed.